-Thousands of companies constantly improve their digital product usability and make sure it lives up to the needs and expectations of the modern customers.
-This delivers amazing results, but covers only a small part of the true power that user experience (UX) design can bring.
-Meanwhile, some digital-first challengers are gaining a significantly greater competitive advantage from UX strategy.
+Thousands of financial companies have embarked on digital transformation during the COVID-19 pandemic.
+They improve the usability of digital services in line with the expectations and needs of digital customers.
+This produces amazing results, but only covers a small fraction of the true possibilities that the right customer experience (CX) strategy can provide for the digital transformation in banking.
+Meanwhile, some digital-first challengers are gaining a significantly greater competitive advantage from the digital banking CX strategy.
 How?

 This article was originally published on The Financial Brand

 The simple answer is by having the proper approach on how to integrate customer-centricity in a way that brings optimal results.